 How to make pom poms with a pom pom maker

 Evenly wrap your yarn around each curved arm – we used cream yarn for this demo.
 Try not to wrap too tightly and don’t overfill the curves.

 Fold the curved arms inward so the gadget is a round shape.
 Cut the yarn in the gap between each half.

 Cut a 30cm length of matching yarn and tie it around the centre of the pompom, in between the two halves of the gadget.
 Knot it as tightly as you can.

 Carefully unfold the curved arms and remove the two halves of the gadget to release the pompom.

 Trim the pompom to a sphere, then give it a quick wash to encourage the yarn to untwist and fluff up – immerse it in warm water, gently squeeze the water into it, swish it around a bit and leave it to dry.
 Your finished pink or red pompom will be ready for trimming.
-If you prefer, you can skip the ‘trim to a sphere’ and washing steps and go straight to creating your shape.

 How to shape pompoms

-We all love a fluffy pompom, but did you know that pompoms don’t have to be spherical?
+We all love making a pom pom, but did you know that pompoms don’t have to be spherical?
 With just a bit of know-how and a dollop of practice, you can create pompoms in all sorts of shapes – from simple ovals, cubes and hearts, all the way up to surprisingly realistic-looking fruit, flowers and animals.
 Think of it as sculpting with yarn and scissors.
 In this guide, we’ll show you how to take a spherical pompom and transform it into a different shape with some precision trimming.